Subset second-order stochastic dominance for enhanced indexation with diversification enforced by sector constraints: Subset SSD

 \section{Subset SSD}

 In this section we present our subset SSD approach for enhanced indexation with sector constraints.
 We first discuss the motivation behind our approach and give an overview of it.
-We then give the mathematical details associated with our approach, drawing on the notation established above in Section~\ref{sec3}.
-Finally we demonstrate how, given the proportional investment in each asset subset, we can potentially improve upon the investment in asset subsets by finding individual subset SSD portfolios.
+We then give the mathematical details associated with our approach.
+We indicate how, given the proportional investment in each asset subset, we can potentially improve upon the investment in asset subsets by finding individual subset SSD portfolios.

+For brevity here we will assume that the reader has familiarity with SSD.
+Readers unfamiliar with this topic are referred to~\cite{fabian2011a, fabian2011b, roman2006}.